geokal94/uniswap-clone/README.md

 # uniswap-clone
-Uniswap clone using Next.js and Solidity
+Uniswap clone using Next.js, Solidity and Sanity.io